 Frequently Asked Questions about Music Licensing and Music Rights

-On this page In House Music staff hopes to answer common questions from inquirers that we get on an ongoing basis.
+In-House Music staff hopes to answer common questions from inquirers that we get on an ongoing basis.
 Thus, we will keep adding onto this section as questions come up.

 A: Whether you are using half a second of someone else’s recording or all of it, you ALWAYS need permission.
 Please see Music Sample Clearance.
 In-House could assist you in clearing.